SAhmed48/BQ-ML/README.md

 # Identify our main objective

-We will now create a ML model in BigQuery to predict the price of a cab ride in New York City given the historical dataset of trips and trip data. *Predicting the fare before the ride could be very useful for trip planning for both the rider and the taxi agency.*
+Our objective is to create a ML model in BigQuery to predict the price of a cab ride in New York City given the historical dataset of trips and trip data. *Predicting the fare before the ride could be very useful for trip planning for both the rider and the taxi agency.*

 ## Feature Selection.